episerver/content-delivery-js-sdk/samples/music-festival-vue-decoupled/README.md

 # Optimizely Content Delivery - Decoupled

-This sample site demonstrates one approach to render Optimizely content in a client side framework that is using client side routing for navigation with a working On Page Edit (OPE) mode in the Optimizely UI, where the frontend and backend are hosted separately.
+This sample site demonstrates one approach to render Optimizely content in a client side framework that is using client side routing for navigation with a working On-Page Edit (OPE) mode in the Optimizely UI, where the frontend and backend are hosted as separate apps.

-This particular solution uses [Vue CLI](https://cli.vuejs.org/) with [Vuex](https://next.vuex.vuejs.org/) to handle the state of the app in a `single source of truth`.
+The frontend app uses [Vue CLI](https://cli.vuejs.org/) with [Vuex](https://next.vuex.vuejs.org/) to handle the state of the app in a `single source of truth`.
 Most of the techniques are framework agnostic and can be used with any other framework, such as React or Angular.

 Content is fetched from Optimizely using the Content Delivery API: https://world.optimizely.com/documentation/developer-guides/cms/content/content-delivery-api/